ICCB-Cologne/medicc2/README.md

 Rerun MEDICC2 with the `-vv` flag to enable extended logging.
 If the error occurs during the ancestral reconstruction routine, the issue is related to OpenFST which is the FST library employed by MEDICC2 and cannot be easily solved by us.
 This issue can be related to small bin sizes (and therefore a large number of segments).
 Increasing the binsize (although decreasing accuracy) solves this issue most of the time.
 You can also try to remove the sample that led to the error (see the extended logs for this).

+**The output plots are not like I expected**
+Maybe you need to set the `--plot` flag.
+By default, `--plot` is set to auto which means that it plots different figures depending on the number of samples in the data (threshold is 50); see above.

 # Contact
 Email questions, feature requests and bug reports to **Tom Kaufmann, tom.kaufmann@mdc-berlin.de**.